-- Minimize interaction of students between drop-off and entrance to school facilities. - Stagger drop-off locations and put in place other protocols to limit contact between direct contact with parents as much as possible. - Establish separate entrances and exits to school facilities where possible. - Require visitors and parent/guardians use their own pen for signing in/out. - Maintain social distancing in hallways and common areas. - Minimize the number of non-essential interactions between students and staff throughout the school day. - Limit co-mingling between classes or other district-set groups of students. - Minimize large group gatherings. - Create a system that allows for physical distancing. - Provide hand sanitizer at school entrances. - Put signage around school buildings to provide hygiene advice and reminders (CDC offers printable resources and handwashing posters). - Increase frequency of cleaning all surfaces, including walls (to the appropriate height based on age of students). - Limit the number of students in the hallway at the same time by staggering release from classrooms. - Use polycarbonate dividers to maintain distancing (e.g., reception desks). - Consider a schedule that limits access, if at all, to lockers to keep traffic in the hallways within social distancing protocols.
+- Minimize interaction of students between drop-off and entrance to school facilities. - Stagger drop-off locations and put in place other protocols to limit contact between direct contact with parents as much as possible. - Establish separate entrances and exits to school facilities where possible. - Require visitors and parent/guardians use their own pen for signing in/out. - Maintain social distancing in hallways and common areas. - Minimize the number of non-essential interactions between students and staff throughout the school day. - Limit co-mingling between classes or other district-set groups of students. - Minimize large group gatherings. - Create a system that allows for physical distancing. - Provide hand sanitizer at school entrances. - Put signage around school buildings to provide hygiene advice and reminders (CDC offers printable resources and handwashing posters). - Increase frequency of cleaning all surfaces, including walls (to the appropriate height based on age of students). - Limit the number of students in the hallway at the same time by staggering release from classrooms. - Consider a schedule that limits access, if at all, to lockers to keep traffic in the hallways within social distancing protocols.